Paul Roland: Music career

 He returned to music with 2004's Pavane.
 Nevermore (2008) saw Roland recount the case of Jack the Ripper, revive stories by Edgar Allan Poe, and address characters such as Leatherface (from the 1974 film The Texas Chain Saw Massacre) and Captain Nemo (from the novels of Jules Verne); it was positively received by Metal.de.
 A 2010 remastered version of 1989's Duel – a record that Roland had originally "hated" – garnered favourable reviews from Marco Rossi of Record Collector, and Ox-Fanzine's Joachim Hiller, who recalled the album as a "masterpiece".
 Grimm (2011), based on tales by the Brothers Grimm, saw Roland play all the instruments by himself; it was described by Andrew Young of Ptolemaic Terrascope as "one of the strongest albums in Paul Roland's quite extensive catalogue".

 In December 2016, Roland released White Zombie.
 Initially intended as an unofficial soundtrack to the 1932 film starring Bela Lugosi, it turned into a collection of songs with incidental music.
-Recorded mainly in Italy, the album was well-received by Italian magazine Blow Up, who named it "record of the month".
+Recorded mainly in Italy, the album was well-received by Italian magazine Blow Up, who named it "album of the month".
 It was produced by Max Marchini (who also played bass), and includes guest appearances by several Italian artists.
 "Mambo Jo" also featured as the title track of a simultaneously released EP.
 In 2017, Roland's 30-minute Grimm Fantasy suite was arranged for orchestral performance by composer David Roche.

+Since 2022, with Dark Companion label, he performs his music in Italy and Europe accompanied by Annie Barbazza (bass guitar and vocals); Christian Castelletti (lead guitars and vocals) and Alex Canella (drums).

+The new band released the first official live album by Paul Roland on September 6, 2025, the day of his 66th birthday.
+The album called "Live at Raindogs House" is recorded live in Savona, Italy and very well represent the band, as the notes state, live and raw and witness the extraordinary energy of this band, as Roland write in the liner notes, probably the best I ever had.
+The production is by Max Marchini for Dark Companion's Unifaun Production with Annie Barbazza's strong musical direction.

 Roland has amassed an extremely large discography.
 Kris Needs referred to a "vast catalogue" representing a "creative maze which continues to expand".
 Roland often signed to labels that soon went out of business, rendering his musical output only partially available; several of his works have been revised and republished during the 21st century.
 Cherry Red Records assumed responsibility for his catalogue in the mid 2010s.